singnet/dev-portal/docs/getting-started.md

 title: Getting Started
 description: In this overview, we will be giving you a brief introduction to SingularityNET Tools.

-# Author box
+# extralink box
-# author:
+# extralink:
-#    title: About Author
+#    title: About extralink
 #    title_url: '#'
 #    external_url: true
-#    description: Author description
+#    description: extralink description

 # Micro navigation
 micro_nav: true